delivey/schmeckles-converter/README.md

 # schmeckles-converter
-Converts schmeckles to other currencies.
+Converts schmeckles to other currencies (schmeckles are a fictional currency from the TV show Rick and Morty)

 Requirements: python 3, forex_python